webbgroup/stelligent-u/05-ec2/README.md

 - Recreate your stack

 Verify that the metrics you expect to see (based on Lab 5.2.2) are still being collected.

+SSL Certificate is not working on the Ubuntu instance, converted over from the Amazon Linux.

+Forging on.

 ### Retrospective 5.3